africanproofs/apregister/README.md

 This contract has been **internally reviewed** by African Proofs' automated audit tooling — 64 tests (55 unit/fuzz + 4 fork against live Flare + 5 invariant), zero Critical/High/Medium findings, no admin surface, no funds held. **No third-party human audit has been performed yet.** A full external audit is on the roadmap before significant value flows through the registry.

+See [`docs/security.md`](docs/security.md) for the full security posture — the trust model, independently-verifiable contract guarantees, and what the Provider gate does and does **not** prove.

 Provider registrations (`participantType == 0`) revert at the contract level unless `msg.sender` is a registered identity in the configured `IIdentityRegistry`.
 See `CLAUDE.md` § Identity-as-signing-key for the architectural rationale.

 **Trust signals:**